slanoth83/BossKillTimes-addon-3.5.5a/README.md

 ### Step 3: Install the Browser Engine
 The script needs a background browser to bypass Warmane's bot protection.
 1. In the same Command Prompt window, copy and paste this command and press Enter:
-   `python -m playwright install`
+   `python -m playwright install` OR
+    pip install playwright
-2. Wait for the progress bars to finish downloading the Chromium browser.
+3. Wait for the progress bars to finish downloading the Chromium browser.
 Once done, you can close the Command Prompt window.

 ### Step 4: Running the Updater
 1. Go to your WoW AddOns folder: `World of Warcraft\Interface\AddOns\BossKillTimes\`.